pravega/pravega/documentation/src/docs/controller-service.md

 Streams to go on concurrently.
 Workflows like _scale, truncation, seal, update_ and _delete Stream_ are implemented for processing on the request Event Processor.

+## Periodic Background job framework

+To enable some scenarios, we may need the background workers to periodically work on each of the Streams in our cluster to perform some specific action on them.
+We have built a periodic job framework for this purpose which relies on zookeeper which makes use of something called a Stream Bucket which is used to distribute this periodic background work across all available Controller instances.
+The unit of load distribution is a bucket which is a znode with a fixed bucket number.
+Controller instances map all available streams in the system into buckets and these buckets are distributed amongst themselves.
+Hence, all the long-running background work can be uniformly distributed across multiple Controller instances.

+**Note**: Number of buckets is a configuration for a cluster which is fixed for the lifetime of a cluster.

+Each bucket corresponds to a unique znode in Zookeeper.
+A qualified scoped Stream name is used to compute a hash value to assign the Stream to a bucket.
+All Controller instances, upon startup, attempt to take ownership of buckets.
+Upon _failover_, ownerships are transferred, as surviving nodes compete to acquire ownership of orphaned buckets.
+The Controller instance which owns a bucket is responsible for all long running scheduled background work corresponding to all nodes under the bucket.
+Presently this entails running periodic workflows to capture `StreamCut`(s) (called Retention-Set) for each Stream at desired frequencies.

 # Roles and Responsibilities